HarshithaRavindra29/SecureConnect/README.md

 # Future work

 Our program is working modularly to detect both intentional or unintentional nudity.
 However, we have not yet integrated this algorithm on a standalone server to function as a fully operating bot given the time constraint.
+We will continue to build this into a standalone bot which is platform agnostic.

 # Installation
 ```